Willin' (song)

 "Willin'" is a song written by American musician Lowell George, and first recorded and released by Johnny Darrell on his 1970 album California Stop-Over.
-It was subsequently released by George's group Little Feat on their January 1971 debut album.
+It was subsequently released by George's group Little Feat on their January 1971 debut album Little Feat.
 The song has since been performed by a variety of artists.

 Background

 George wrote the song while he was a member of the Mothers of Invention.
 When George sang an early version of the song for bandleader Frank Zappa, Zappa suggested that the guitarist form his own band rather than continue under Zappa's tutelage.
 He did just that, and the song was subsequently recorded by Lowell's band Little Feat.
 The song was included on Little Feat's 1971 self-titled debut album.
 The band re-recorded the song at a slower tempo to much greater success on their 1972 Sailin' Shoes album.
 A live version recorded in 1977 appears on their 1978 album Waiting for Columbus.

 The lyrics are from the point of view of a truck driver who has driven "from Tucson to Tucumcari, Tehachapi to Tonopah" and "smuggled some smokes and folks from Mexico"; the song has become a trucker anthem.
+The lyrics, particularly the line "...if you give me weed, whites, and wine", prevented it from being broadcast on radio.